-The dedicated web-site with full information on data protection on which all the available awareness material including training material are posted have been this year partially updated.
-The Data Protection Day has been celebrated at the Agency with a quiz and material on the latest developments, on the legal framework and definitions, and a section on the data protection at the Agency as well as general useful information and links.
+The dedicated website with full information on data protection on which all the available awareness materials, including training materials, are posted have been partially updated this year.
+The Data Protection Day has been celebrated at the Agency with a quiz and material on the latest developments, on the legal framework and definitions, and a section on data protection at the Agency as well as general useful information and links.
 In addition, a Guide on Data Protection has been drafted and proposed for adoption as well as leaflet on personal data awareness.